 GETTING TO WASHINGTON STATE:

 DRIVING: All areas of the state can be reached by major Interstates or good state roads.
-Running North-South through the Western part of the state is Interstate Five which comes from Oregon and continues up to British Columbia where it becomes Canadian Highway 99.
-Another North-South Route is Interstate 82 from Hermiston Oregon, up through the tri-cities of Pasco, Richland and Kennewick.
-It continues North through Yakima eventually becoming highway 97 and crossing Wenatchee, Chelan and the Okanogan Valley before reaching Canada.
-Interstate Ninety runs East-West in the almost center of the state coming from Idaho, through Spokane in Eastern Washington and terminating in Seattle to the West.
-Other East-West highways are Highway 12 in the Southern part of the state and Highway 2 in the northern part.
+Running north-south through the western part of the state is Interstate 5 which comes from Oregon and continues up to British Columbia where it becomes Canadian Highway 99.
+Another north-south route is Interstate 82 from Hermiston, Oregon, up through the tri-cities of Pasco, Richland and Kennewick.
+It continues north through Yakima eventually becoming Highway 97 and crossing Wenatchee, Chelan and the Okanogan Valley before reaching Canada.
+Interstate 90 runs east-west in the almost center of the state coming from Idaho, through Spokane in Eastern Washington and terminating in Seattle to the west.
+Other east-west highways are Highway 12 in the southern part of the state and Highway 2 in the northern part.

-FLYING: There are major international airports in Seattle Tacoma area (Western Washington) and Spokane in Eastern Washington.
-Access to the state is also easy from Portland International in Portland Oregon, just across the river from Vancouver Washington (not Vancouver BC) in the Southern part of the state and from Vancouver BC just across the border from Blaine and Bellingham Washington in the Northern region of the state.
+FLYING: There are major international airports in the Seattle Tacoma area (Western Washington) and Spokane in eastern Washington.
+Access to the state is also easy from Portland International in Portland, Oregon, just across the river from Vancouver, Washington (not Vancouver, BC) in the southern part of the state and from Vancouver, BC just across the border from Blaine and Bellingham, Washington in the northern region of the state.
 There are also jet serviced airports in Wenatchee, Yakima and the Tri-Cities.

 Directions to Mount Rainier

-Mount Rainier National Park is located in west central Washington about 48 miles southeast of Tacoma, WA.
+Mount Rainier National Park is located in west central Washington about 48 miles southeast of Tacoma, Washington.
 The park is approximately a one to two hour drive from Seattle, Tacoma and Yakima, Washington and Portland, Oregon.
-Access to Mt.
-Rainier National Park is found through four main park entrances:
+Access to Mount Rainier National Park is found through four main park entrances: